 CALOTROPIS is a genus of tropical shrubs or small trees.
 Flowers are heavy and thick with a tall corona.
 Need room and good light.
 Grow on the dry side.
 This is not a house plant.

-gigantea, R. Brown C- CROWN FLOWER - Either white or lavender, 1" flowers; leaves large, silvery green, partially fuzzy, on a large bush or small tree.
+gigantea, R. Brown C- CROWN FLOWER - Either white or lavender, 1" heavy flowers; leaves large, silvery green, partially fuzzy, on a large bush or small tree.
 Used in lei making here in Hawaii.
 India, Burma, Indonesia This is really not a house plant.

 benghalensis, Coleb.
-A- Very small white flowers; 2-3 in umbel; leaves are thick, nearly always terete on a wild, scrambling, pale vine with long internodes.
+C- Very small white flowers; 2-3 in umbel; leaves are thick, nearly always terete on a wild, scrambling, pale (nearly gray) vine with long internodes.
 India to Malaysia

 cleistantha, Livsch.
 C- 3/8" tall, white and lavender flowers; 8-l0 in umbel; plant much like imbricata.
 Philippines Must be planted with support.

 DISCHIDIA CLEISTANTHA, One of the "biggest flowered" of the genus.

 imbricata, Warb.
 C- Small yellow and white flowers; 5-6 in the umbel; leaves 1", growth like diphylla but dark green.
 Needs support (shingle-stacked leaves).
 Malaysia-Thailand-Indonesia Must be planted with support.

 ioanthe C - Small 1/8" white flowers, 12-14 in umbel; leaves pale green, medium sized on a scrambling vine.
 This is sold all over Malaysia, Indonesia and Thailand, as a hanging pot plant.
 Don't know the country of origin.